wlads/reefpoints/source/posts/2014-02-07-announcing-postgres_ext-postgis.md

 tags: ruby, ruby on rails, postgresql, postgis, postgres_ext, postgres_ext-postgis
 ---

-Today I released the first release of postgres\_ext-postgis, which extends ActiveRecord to support PostGIS data types and some querying.
+Today I released the first version of postgres\_ext-postgis, which extends ActiveRecord to support PostGIS data types and some querying.
 This is definitely a beta release, but ready to the point where people can play around with it.